Preparing for DCC: A Step-By-Step Readiness Roadmap

 Step 2: Establish the Baseline (Cyber Essentials/CE+)

 The DCC scheme is not a standalone framework, it is built on the foundation of Cyber Essentials (CE).
 Before you can achieve any DCC level, you must first secure the appropriate CE baseline.
 For Levels 0 and 1, a valid Cyber Essentials certificate is required.
 For the more rigorous Levels 2 and 3, your organisation must achieve Cyber Essentials Plus, which involves a hands-on technical audit.
 This ensures that all defence suppliers meet a verified national standard for basic cyber hygiene before moving into defence-specific requirements.
+As an approved Cyber Essentials, Cyber Essentials Plus and DCC Level 0 Certification Body, Pera Prometheus can support your organisation through both the baseline certification and the DCC assessment in one place, making the process straightforward from start to finish.

 Step 3: Gap Analysis against DefStan 05-138 Issue 4

-Once your baseline is secure, you must measure your processes against Defence Standard 05-138 (DefStan 05-138) Issue 4.
+Once your baseline is secure, you must measure your processes against Defence Standard 05-138 (DefStan 05-138) issue 4.
 This standard defines the specific controls required for each DCC level, with the number of requirements increasing significantly as you move up.
 Level 0 requires compliance with just three basic controls, including CE, being able to demonstrate UK GDPR conformance and operating resilient systems.
 Level 1 jumps to 101 controls, while Level 2 demands 139, and Level 3 requires 144 controls are applied across your business and corporate infrastructure.
-CSM Issue 4 draws heaviliy upon the NIST 800-171 framework for inspiration.
+CSM V4 draws heavily upon the NIST 800-171 framework for inspiration.
 A thorough gap analysis will help you identify whether your current protections are actually in place and effective, rather than just being written down in a policy.

 Step 4: Gathering Evidence for IASME Verification

 Unlike the old SAQ where self-assessment was the limit, the DCC requires independent, evidence-based verification.
 The scheme is managed by IASME, the MOD’s official delivery partner, which works with accredited Certification Bodies (CBs) to assess suppliers.
 The new process requires you to collect and organise “active evidence” to prove your compliance.
 This typically includes technical logs (such as patching reports), training records to prove staff awareness, access logs, and documented procedures for incident response.
 While Level 0 is a self-assessment reviewed by an assessor, Levels 1, 2 and 3 are fully audited, requiring a deep-dive review of your collected evidence.
+As a DCC Level 0 Certification Body, Pera Prometheus reviews this evidence directly.
+From experience, the area where organisations most commonly fall short at Level 0 is not the technical controls, it is the documentation.
+A valid Cyber Essentials certificate, a clear GDPR conformance statement and evidence of resilient systems must all be in place and retrievable before your assessment begins.
+Getting these three things right early saves considerable time.

 Step 5: The Assessment and Maintaining Continuous Compliance